Technical SEO [The Ultimate Guide 2021]

 Firstly, you have to open the GSC and enter the domain address of your website in the “Add property” section on the left corner.
 After that, you only have to enter the URL of your website, and GSC does the complete analysis of that particular website.

 It provides you with a report on crawling errors.
-In addition to this, it sends you an email consisting of the list of mistakes.
+In addition to this, it sends you an email consisting of a list of mistakes.

 15. Fix Broken Links